JTC (LON:JTC) Trading Up 1%

-Several analysts recently issued reports on JTC shares.
-Berenberg Bank reaffirmed a “buy” rating and set a GBX 880 ($10.63) price objective on shares of JTC in a report on Tuesday, September 13th.
-Shore Capital reaffirmed a “buy” rating on shares of JTC in a report on Tuesday, September 13th.
+Several research analysts have recently weighed in on JTC shares.
+Berenberg Bank restated a “buy” rating and set a GBX 880 ($10.63) price objective on shares of JTC in a research note on Tuesday, September 13th.
+Shore Capital restated a “buy” rating on shares of JTC in a research note on Tuesday, September 13th.

 JTC Cuts Dividend